Chart Color Schemes

 Narangba's young demographic places it in the bottom 15% of areas nationwide

 Narangba's median age is 33 years, which is slightly younger than the Greater Brisbane average of 36 and significantly lower than the national average of 38 years.
 Compared to Greater Brisbane, Narangba has a higher proportion of residents aged 5-14 (16.7%) but fewer residents aged 25-34 (11.9%).
 According to post-2021 Census data, the 75-84 age group has increased from 2.7% to 3.7% of Narangba's population, while the 5-14 cohort has decreased from 18.0% to 16.7%.
-By 2041, demographic modeling suggests that Narangba's age profile will change significantly.
-The 45-54 age group is projected to grow by 34%, adding 1,177 residents and reaching a total of 4,629.
+Demographic modeling indicates that Narangba's age profile will change significantly by 2041.
+The 45-54 age group is projected to grow by 34%, adding 1,177 residents to reach a total of 4,629.
 The 0-4 age group is expected to grow by 4%, with an increase of 66 residents.